 All guests are required to provide valid Proof of Travel Insurance, including specific coverage for adventure travel activities in Peru.
 We can set you up you with an appropriate insurance with coverage (at an extra charge, to be advised prior to your trip) for medical expenses and medical emergency evacuation.
 We can also assist you in extending this coverage to include any travel days beyond the dates of your adventure, in the event you are planning to spend any additional time in Peru on either end of the trip.

 At the time of reservations, MLP will need the following information: Departure Date, Full Name, Passport Number, Nationality and Date of Birth of all participants.
 A reservation is usually granted a 48 hours hold until a deposit is paid and confirmed.
-If a deposit is not made during this time frame, MLP may release the space to serve another request.
+If a deposit is not made during this time frame, the space will be released automatically to serve another request.
 However existing reservations on hold will be contacted before they are to be released.
 Full guest information needed 90 days prior to departure date.

 DEPOSIT AND PAYMENT

 A non-refundable deposit of US$500.00 per person is required at time of booking.
 Full payment is required 60 days before the departure date.
-Additional travel services purchased through MLP may have dierent payment and cancellation terms.
-Please inquire with our Travel Specialist team.
+Additional travel services purchased at the same time may have different payment and cancellation terms.

 In the event of a guest’s cancellation, we require notification of cancellations in writing, by email or fax.
 The following cancellation fees apply: